 If you live anywhere in East Sussex and you or a family member have been affected by cancer, our specialist welfare benefits advisers may be able to help you adjust to changes in your financial situation.
 We offer in-depth telephone advice & home visits.
 For more information call 01323 635989.

-If your landlord is Brighton & Hove City Council; or you are a leaseholder of the Council (you own a flat and pay the council for maintenance and ground rent), we can arrange a telephone appointment with you to help you with any (non-business) debts or benefit issue.
+If your landlord is Brighton & Hove City Council; or you are a leaseholder of the Council (you own a flat and pay the council for maintenance and ground rent), we can arrange a telephone or face to face appointment with you to help you with any personal debts or benefit issue.
 We can advise you on things like:

-When we are able to see people face to face again we can arrange appointments at our office or places like:
+We are able to see people face to face again at our office in Hove and hope to be back at other places around the city soon.

 Moneyworks is a council-funded project, which aims to provide cohesive and comprehensive money and debt advice to residents of Brighton and Hove.
 We run a telephone advice service on behalf of the Moneyworks partnership of providing free, independent advice to residents of Brighton and Hove on a whole range of money issues including dealing with debt, maximising income, paying for fuel etc.